 - Read the Study Abroad Policies and Procedures Manuel

 - Visit the Office of International Education’s Study Abroad Advisor in Walb 145 to discuss study abroad options.
 Please be ready to articulate your academic, personal, and career goals.
 With your ambitions in mind, the Office of International Education will help you select the program that best meets your interests.

 - While selecting a program, discuss your study abroad plans with your Academic Advisor to discuss which classes you should take and what term to go.

-- Upon your decision on a program, complete and submit the Study Abroad application to the Office of International Education.
-The application can be picked up from Walb 145 or downloaded from the Office of International Education’s website at http://new.ipfw.edu/offices/iss/international-programs/.
+- Upon your decision on a program, complete and submit the Study Abroad application (if you have not already) and the program application.
 The Office of International Education encourages all students to be aware of all deadlines, thoroughly read all information sent by the program provider/host institution, and remain in constant communication with the program provider/host institution throughout the application and pre-departure process.
 The Office of International Education does not guarantee acceptance into any program or institution.

 - Meet with the Study Abroad advising staff from Financial Aid (Kettler 103) to discuss financial aid options and complete the Consortium Agreement.
 In addition, contact the Office of International Education and your program provider for external scholarships.

-- Have your Academic Advisor assist you in completing the Study Abroad Course Approval Form.
-This is one of the most important documents in the Study Abroad Packet for it lists the courses you plan to take while overseas and ensures appropriate credit transfer.
-The Study Abroad Course Approval Form must be signed by your Academic Advisor and each department for transfer credit before you leave.
+- Have your Academic Advisor and Study Abroad Advisor assist you in completing the Study Abroad Course Approval Form.
+This is one of the most important documents for it lists the courses you plan to take while overseas and ensures appropriate credit transfer after you return.
+This form must be signed by your Academic Advisor and each department for transfer credit before you leave.

 - Submit the Study Abroad Course Approval Form to the Office of International Education, Walb 145.